 Transport arrangements are an essential part of any school visit or trip, so a list of approved coach companies (on Evolve) provide most local off-site road transport services.
-However, staff transport may be used as long as appropriate 'Business Use' insurance is in place.
-The school should retain a copy of staff insurance documentation to ensure this is current.
+Staff will not transport children in their own car to trips, events or residentials.